dhakadfoody/dhakadfoody/_posts/2017-08-27-aloo-payaj-paratha.md

 ##### Step 2:

-When onion turns little pinkish, add scrambled boiled potato along with salt, dhaniya masala (coriader powder), chaat masala (spice powder mix), all as per taste and mix well all ingrdients in cooking-pot.
+When onion turns little pinkish, add scrambled boiled potato along with salt, dhaniya masala (coriander powder), chaat masala (spice powder mix), all as per taste and mix well all ingredients in cooking-pot.

 Add one full tea spoon of ghee to the masala (mix), to add taste to it and also not let it stick to cooking-pot utensil.